It’s no secret how much we here at Kate’s Kitchen love chicken tenders! And after…

 Chicken Nuggets

-Chicken nuggets are small, bite-sized pieces of breaded and fried chicken.
-They are often served with dipping sauces, and they are a popular choice for kids (and adults who are kids at heart).
-Unlike chicken tenders, strips, and fingers, chicken nuggets are usually made from ground chicken or chicken scraps rather than whole chicken breasts.
+Chicken nuggets are smaller, bite-sized pieces of breaded and fried chicken.
+Like the other chicken formats above, they are usually served with dipping sauces, and they are a popular choice for kids (and adults).
+Unlike chicken tenders, strips, and fingers, chicken nuggets are usually made from ground chicken or chicken scraps rather than cut whole chicken breasts.

-Essentially, the only differences come down to the size and shape of the chicken.
-Chicken strips are thicker and longer than tenders, while chicken fingers are thinner and finger-shaped.
+Essentially, the differences mainly come down to the size and shape of the chicken.
+Chicken strips are thicker and longer than tenders, whereas chicken fingers are thinner and finger-shaped.
 Chicken nuggets are small and bite-sized.
-However, no matter which type of chicken dish you choose, they are all delicious and satisfying!
+However, no matter which size and format of chicken you choose, they can all be part of a delicious and satisfying meal!

-- Gather your ingredients: To make homemade chicken tenders, you’ll need boneless, skinless chicken breasts, all-purpose flour, eggs, breadcrumbs, and your choice of seasonings (such as salt, pepper, garlic powder, and paprika).
+You’ll need boneless, skinless chicken breasts, all-purpose flour, eggs, breadcrumbs, and your choice of seasonings.
 You’ll also need oil for frying, unless you plan to bake your chicken tenders.

-- Cut the chicken into strips: Slice your chicken breasts into thin strips about 1-inch wide and 3-4 inches long.
+1. Cut the chicken into strips.
+Slice your chicken breasts into thin strips about 1 inch wide and 3-4 inches long.

-- Prepare the breading mixture: In one shallow dish, mix together the flour and your chosen seasonings.
+2. Prepare the breading mixture.
+In one shallow dish, mix together the flour and your chosen seasonings.
 In another shallow dish, beat the eggs.
 In a third shallow dish, mix the breadcrumbs with any additional seasonings you want.

-- Coat the chicken strips: Dip each chicken strip into the flour mixture, shaking off any excess.
-Then, dip it into the beaten eggs, allowing any excess to drip off.
-Finally, coat the chicken strip in the breadcrumbs, pressing gently to make sure the breadcrumbs adhere.
+3. Coat the chicken strips.
+Dip each chicken strip into the flour mixture, shaking off any excess, then dip it into the beaten eggs, allowing any excess to drip off.
+Coat the chicken strip in the breadcrumbs, pressing gently to make sure the breadcrumbs adhere.
 Repeat with the remaining chicken strips.

-- Cook the chicken tenders: If you are frying the chicken tenders, carefully place them in the hot oil and cook for 3-4 minutes or until they are golden brown and cooked through.
-If you are baking the chicken tenders, place them on a baking sheet lined with parchment paper and bake for 15-20 minutes.
+4. Cook the chicken tenders.
+If you are frying the chicken tenders, carefully place them in the hot oil and cook for 3-4 minutes or until they are golden brown and cooked through.
+If you are baking the chicken tenders, place them on a baking sheet lined with parchment paper and bake them for 15-20 minutes.

-- Serve and enjoy: Once the chicken tenders are cooked, remove them from the oil or the oven and place them on a paper-towel-lined plate to drain any excess oil.
-Serve the chicken tenders hot with your choice of dipping sauces.
-Enjoy!
+5. Serve and enjoy.
+Once the chicken tenders are cooked, remove them from the oil or the oven, plate them up with the rest of the meal, and serve them hot with your choice of dipping sauces.

 Take a look at our breakfast menu!